vdclab/vdclab-wiki/SignalP.md

  {.links-list}

 ## Notes from the user
-- Results are given as a graph wich show propability of each section of a sequence belonging to a signaling peptide
+- Results are given as a graph which show probability of each section of a sequence belonging to a signaling peptide
 - There is an extensive guide to help the user understand their results

 ## Ease of use
 > The user only needs to provide a protein sequence and select the report length to use the tool.
 The results are simple and quickly identify Sec or Tat signals and cleavage sites.